oscarpolanco/node_react_fullstack/server/sections_text/README.md

 For this repository we are going to add tools that will help us to format the code; to detect potential bugs and give us some information about if our code is difficult to maintain; also this tools will help that each developer that work on this repository follow the same guidelines that we define.

-We already did some basic configuration at the beginning on the course phase of the repository but we are going to update that configuration and add some new tools that we need.
+We already did some basic configuration at the beginning on the course phase of the repository and the `client` side of the application has a pre-build configuration but we are going to update that configuration and add some new tools that we need.

 ### Prettier